Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Jooyun chuckled in his soft way.
 “My friend’s fault, I bet.
 We know a man...He’s *way* bigger than Walsh.
 And he teaches men how to be as strong in the body as they can ever be.”

 Vemik took a heartbeat to think about that.
-Walsh arguably looked less fearsome than his closest friend, Daar---His hair was the same hue as a newborn’s crest and like Awisun and Shyow he had to paint his face or else the sun would burn his skin...But his strength rivalled a Given-Man’s and he was more of a Sky-Thinker than he let on.
+Walsh arguably looked less fearsome than his closest friend, Daar - His hair was the same hue as a newborn’s crest and like Awisun and Shyow he had to paint his face or else the sun would burn his skin...But his strength rivalled a Given-Man’s and he was more of a Sky-Thinker than he let on.
 And he could throw stones as big as a person’s head, throw them hard enough to break when they hit, and never miss what he was throwing at.

 The idea that there was a man out there who was *bigger* than Walsh...